Frequently Asked Questions.

 Sometimes, we will discuss upsetting emotions and painful memories.
 Bringing these up can be difficult to start with and can sometimes make you feel worse initially, but it’s important to remember that everything we’re doing is designed to help you in the long run, even if at the beginning it doesn’t feel like it.

-Counselling isn’t a quick fix and sadly I don’t have a magic wand which I wave that will make everything better.
-I also won’t tell you what to do to make everything right in your world because counselling is a journey of exploration which we go on together, making discoveries together.
+Counselling isn’t a quick fix and, sadly, I don’t have a magic wand which I wave that will make everything better.
+I also won’t tell you what to do to make everything right in your world because counselling is a journey of exploration which we go on together, making discoveries as we go along.

 While I may not give you concrete advice or a checklist of things to make everything feel better, what I will do is help you discover your own insight and understanding of problems and then, hopefully, provide you with the tools which will help you to resolve them on your own.

-Counselling can help you understand yourself and the way you think better, which will ultimately help you develop a clearer understanding of issues you may face.
-The more that you understand yourself, the easier it gradually becomes to find your way through difficulties so that you can come out the other side feeling more positive.
-Counselling can also help you understand other people’s point of view better.
-This can shed light onto the way you interpret words or actions which you feel have been directed at you.
+Counselling can help you understand yourself and the way you think in a more thorough way, which will ultimately help you develop a clearer understanding of issues you may face.
+The more that you understand yourself, the easier it gradually becomes to find your way through difficulties so that you can come out the other side.
+Counselling can also help you understand other people’s point of view, shedding light onto the way you interpret words or actions which you feel have been directed at you.

 How long do I have to see you?